lilygrier/locust_research/README.md

 If you were starting from scratch, running scraping.py in the command line will scrape the web for the locust bulletins and save them on your machine.
 To extract text into a csv, you would run run make_df.py in the command line.
 However, I saved the resulting CSV from these steps as report_text.csv.

 Running analyze_results.df_with_validated_results() will call files needed to extract information and validate predictions through natural language processing.
-To generate the graphs used in my report, I ran the following functions where df was the result of calling analyze_results.df_with_validated_results():
+To generate the graphs used in my report, I ran the following functions, where df was the result of calling analyze_results.df_with_validated_results():

 analyze_results.confusion_matrix(df, 'any_by_place', 'any_by_place_sig_preds')
 analyze_results.confusion_matrix(df, 'most_gran_results', 'most_gran_results_sig_preds')